 Central Records Unit

-Reach them by calling 757-382-6387.
-Central Records Unit serves as the repository for all the Department's records and is located on the 2nd Floor of Police Headquarters.
-Not all records are releasable and some require a Freedom of Information Act request or a Subpoena Duces Tecum.
+Reach them by calling 757 382-6815.
+The Central Records Unit serves as the repository for the police department's records and is located on the 2nd Floor of Police Headquarters.
+Not all records are releasable, and some require a Freedom of Information Act request or a Subpoena Duces Tecum.
 Records are maintained for a period determined by the Library of Virginia.
-Central Records processes criminal record checks, Concealed Weapon Permit and Taxi Permit applications, and provides fingerprinting for various reasons.
+Central Records processes criminal record checks, Concealed Weapon Permit, “door-to-door” solicitor applications, Taxi Permit applications, and provides fingerprinting for various reasons.
 Central Records also provides copies of accident reports and offense reports.

 Uniform, Equipment, & Fleet Unit

-Property and Evidence Unit is comprised of the AFIS (Automated Fingerprint Information System) section, Photography section, Forensics section and the Property and Evidence building personnel.
-This unit collects, processes, examines and documents evidence and recovered/found property.
+Forensic/Property and Evidence Unit is comprised of the AFIS (Automated Fingerprint Information System) section, Photography section, Forensics section and the Property and Evidence building personnel.
+This unit collects, processes, examines, and documents evidence and recovered/found property.

 Public Safety & Emergency Communications (PSEC)